How To Choose the Right Skirting Board Size

 Image Credit: The Paint & Paper Library

-Recreate this look with Period skirting board
+Recreate this continuous colour look with Period skirting board

 Minimalist Styles